datacamp/courses-introduction-to-python/chapter1.md

   - 2
 ```

-Remember how you calculated the money you ended up with after 7 years of investing $100?
-You did something like this:
+The formula to calculate how much money you have after 7 years of investing $100 each year with 10% return would look something like this:

 ```
 100 * 1.1 ** 7
 ```

+This is known as compound interest.

 Instead of calculating with the actual values, you can use variables instead.
 The `savings` variable you've created in the previous exercise represents the $100 you started with.
 It's up to you to create a new variable to represent `1.1` and then redo the calculations!